BranchTaken/Hemlock/doc/design/syntax.md

 - Block indentation is four columns.
 - Expression continuation indentation is two columns.
 One-column and three-column indentation are *always* invalid, which eliminates undetected off-by-one errors.
-- The raw `'\n'` at the end of a line is treated as non-breaking whitespace if immediately preceded by a `'\\'`.
-This acts as an escape hatch which allows arbitrary continuation indentation.
 - Lines comprising only comments and/or whitespace are ignored.
 - Consecutive expressions at the same indentation are distinct expressions.

 Automated formatting only needs to perform a few actions:

-- Wrap lines that exceed 100 columns if at all possible without changing the token stream.
 - Strip extraneous trailing whitespace, including any `'\n'` codepoints following the last token.
-- Dense expression wrapping can be used to enforce uniform coding style.

-  + Replace multi-space separation between tokens with single spaces.
+- Replace multi-space separation between tokens with single spaces.
-  + Remove `'\\'` continuation.
-  + Wrap lines that exceed 100 columns, with the exception that no effort is made to reformat tokens which start a line and exceed 100 columns.
+- Densely rewrap lines that exceed 100 columns, but make no effort to split tokens which exceed 100 columns even when placed alone on a line.

-  This is Hemlock's answer to endless coding style debate, but it is a draconian approach, and therefore opt-in.
-In the absence of automated dense expression wrapping, code formatting style guidelines are pretty minimal.

-  + Wrap expressions such that lines do not exceed 100 columns if possible.
-(Don't bother with heroics such as string literal splitting unless it makes the code more readable.)
-  + Prefer to densely wrap long expressions unless sparser wrapping significantly improves readability.
+With autoformatting done, there are limited significant formatting style considerations, e.g.:

-  + Use block indentation of subexpressions for long expressions rather than dense wrapping when doing so improves readability.
+- Use block indentation of subexpressions for long expressions rather than dense wrapping when doing so improves readability.
-  + Use additional inter-token alignment spacing only if it significantly improves readability.
-  + Use `'\\'` continuation sparingly, if at all.
+- Use block indentation when its absence would cause confusion, e.g. non-trivial pattern match actions.
+- Prefer to omit `(...)` delimiters when they do not increase code clarity.
+- Prefer to order named parameters such that non-trivial `fn` expressions come last and use block indentation for their bodies.

 ## Tokens